How To Control Cherry Shrimp Population?

 The most popular way to stop shrimp from breeding is to separate the male and female shrimp.
 For this, you should recognize the male and female shrimp beforehand.

 Afterward, you need to manage two separate tanks.
-Then, you can keep all male shrimp in a tank.
-Keep other female shrimp in a separate tank.
-In this way, you can prevent the increasing shrimp population.
+Then, you can keep all male shrimp in one tank and all female shrimp in a separate tank.
+In this way, you can prevent the shrimp population from increasing.

 3. Lower The Temperature

 Generally, shrimp do not breed until they reach maturity.
-To slower their growth, you can keep the water temperature low.
+To slow their growth, you can keep the water temperature low.

-Besides, the experts suggest keeping a constant temperature for the successful breeding of shrimp.
-To stop shrimp breeding, you can apply a trick.
-Fluctuate the water temperature a bit.
+Besides, the experts suggest keeping the water temperature constant for the successful breeding of shrimp.
+To stop shrimp breeding, you can apply a trick: Fluctuate the water temperature a bit.
 Such fluctuations in temperature prevent shrimp from breeding.

 4. Add Predatory Fish In the Tank